Cazaly ~ Second Generation

 Guillaume Cazaly and Magdelaine Pouling are listed as Godfather and Godmother of nephew Guillaume Cazaly at his baptism on 31 May 1759.

-William married (1) 2 Sep 1759 at St Matthew, Bethnal Green, London to Magdelene POLAIN (ref IGI & Ancestry London marriages).
+William married (1) 2 Sep 1759 at St Matthew, Bethnal Green, London to Magdelene POLAIN (ref FamilySearch & Ancestry London marriages).
 The Banns were read 5 Aug, 12 Aug, & 19 Aug of William Cazaly of this parish, bachelor, and Magdalen Polain of this parish, spinster (ref Ancestry).
 She was born c1741 (ref Ancestry London Bap Marr & Bur, her burial) in Edinburgh.
 She was a daughter of Claude Adam Polain and Catherine Masse.
 Three Polain siblings (Magdelene, Jeanne and Absolom) married three Cazaly siblings (Guillaume or William, Jean Pierre or John Peter, and Jeanne or Jane).

 BACKGROUND TO THE POLAIN/POULAIN TREE